SepulchralSimian/Journal/content/_index.md

 ### Content List

-If you would prefer to navigate the contents of this site through an order list instead of a graph, please find a provided content list in the following:
+If you would prefer to navigate the contents of this site through an ordered list as opposed to a graph, please find a provided content list below:

 - [All Notes](/notes)